phpmyadmin/phpmyadmin/doc/setup.rst

   phpMyAdmin, you can use :config:option:`$cfg['Servers'][$i]['AllowDeny']['rules']` to limit them.
 * Consider hiding phpMyAdmin behind an authentication proxy, so that users need to authenticate prior to providing MySQL credentials to phpMyAdmin.
-You can achieve this by confiuring your web server to request HTTP authentication.
-For exaple in Apache this can be done by:
+You can achieve this by configuring your web server to request HTTP authentication.
+For example in Apache this can be done with:

   .. code-block:: apache